eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ## Ownership of Digital Assets

-When something is “owned” by an account on a blockchain, it means that a row in the decentralized database says that the digital asset belongs to that account.
+When something is *owned* by an account on a blockchain, it means that a row in the decentralized database says that the digital asset belongs to that account.

 In most cases, only the specific account that is registered as the owner of that digital asset and has the private key that can prove ownership of the account (via a signature) may manipulate that data.

-Keep in mind that the smart contract also co-owns that data with you, and might be able to manipulate data that is registered to you as well.
+Keep in mind that a smart contract also co-owns that data with the user, and might be able to manipulate all data that is stored inside of its tables without the explicit consent of the user.

-Smart contract developers may also update smart contracts at will, so for contracts that have security or financial implications they may relinquish their ability to update their smart contracts in order to trade upgradeability for increased user trust.
+Smart contract developers may also update smart contracts at will, so contracts that have security or financial implications may relinquish their ability to update their smart contracts in order to trade upgradeability for increased user trust.

 ## Relinquishing ownership of an account